quarksgroup/paypack-js/README.md

 ## Getting started guide

-Before any integrations a Paypack account is mandatory, head over to [payments.paypack.com](payments.paypack.com) and register an account.
+Before any integrations a Paypack account is mandatory, head over to [payments.paypack.rw](payments.paypack.rw) and register an account.

 ## Setup